rivalslayer/renewables-dashboard/README.md

 ## Acknowledgments

 - Material-UI for the component library
-- Highcharts and Recharts for data visualization
+- Recharts for data visualization
 - Vite for the build tool